Academic Counseling Center

 Eligible students are selected into UVU’s TRiO SSS program based upon their academic need and upon their ability to benefit from the services offered.
 Space is limited, so students are advised to apply early.

 Turning Point/Center for Personal and Career Development is a community and university resource for individuals wanting to improve on a personal, educational and/or professional level.
 It is dedicated to quality support services which increase the emotional, social and economic well-being of all participants.
 Individuals can access numerous services to help complete education goals, build personal relationships, master communication skills, learn job-seeking strategies, explore career options and enter the work force.
-Scholarships are available for qualifying individuals.
+Reduced tuition may be available for those who qualify.

 Tutoring & Academic Skills Services